 The Prime Minister: Mr Speaker, Sir, let me thank the hon.
-Members from the Government side who have spoken on this Bill.
-I must say that their contribution has been useful and also, informative.
+Members from the and also, informative.
 Since nobody from the Opposition has intervened, I take it there is unanimous consensus on this Bill.
 I can only commend the Bill to the House.